Joe Casely-Hayford: Personal life

 In 1976 Casely-Hayford met Maria Stevens at Saint Martin's School of Art.
 They married in 1980, and were life and business partners until his death in early 2019.

 In 2008 The Black Power List named the Casely-Hayford family the most influential black family in the UK.

-In 2006 his sister, Dr Margaret Casely-Hayford CBE, became the General Counsel, Director of Legal Services at The Waitrose - John Lewis Partnership, a company with 70,000 employees.
+In 2006 his sister, Dr Margaret Casely-Hayford CBE, became the General Counsel, Director of Legal Services at The Waitrose – John Lewis Partnership, a company with 70,000 employees.
 In 2014 she was appointed chair of ActionAid UK.

 In July 2017 she was named Chancellor of Coventry University.
-In February 2018 she was announced as The Chair of the board of Shakespeare's Globe, taking over from Lord Bichard.
+In February 2018 she was announced as The chair of the board of Shakespeare's Globe, taking over from Lord Bichard.
 He was the brother of cultural historian and director of the Smithsonian Institution's National Museum of African Art, Dr Gus Casely-Hayford OBE, and Peter Casely-Hayford, whose film company, Twenty Twenty has made some of the UK's most popular television programmes, such as The Choir, Brat Camp and First Dates.

 He was son of Victor Casely-Hayford, an accountant who had trained as a barrister, and was the grandson and namesake of the eminent lawyer and statesman J. E. Casely Hayford, MBE, whose 1911 novel Ethiopia Unbound was one of the first novels to be published in English by a black African, greatly influencing Pan-African politics and the leading civil rights activists of its time.

 Joe Casely-Hayford had two children: Charlie Casely-Hayford, a designer and stylist, and Alice Casely-Hayford, the Digital Editor of British Vogue magazine.

-On 3 January 2019, Joe Casely-Hayford died following a three-year battle with cancer.
+On 3 January 2019, Joe Casely-Hayford died aged 62, following a three-year battle with cancer.